tomcritchlow/tomcritchlow.github.io/_posts/2020-03-16-new-blogging-3.md

 {% endraw %}
 ```

 [^ack]: Ha.
 The irony.
 This is actually not the code - I can't figure out how to get includes and code blocks to play nice in markdown.
 Fuck it.
 We'll fix it later.
-[View the post on Github to see the real code format](https://github.com/tomcritchlow/tomcritchlow.github.io/blob/master/_posts/2020-03-16-new-blogging-3.md).
+[View the post on Github to see the real code format](https://github.com/tomcritchlow/tomcritchlow.github.io/blob/master/_posts/2020-03-16-new-blogging-3.md). *Update!* I fixed this so it's right.
+You need the [raw tag](https://stackoverflow.com/questions/24102498/escaping-double-curly-braces-inside-a-markdown-code-block-in-jekyll).

 The two most annoying things about this are a) having to switch from writing markdown to writing HTML and b) the non-standard markup / presentation.